Physical Education forms a fundamental part of our curriculum at St Silas Primary School both during lesson time and extra-curricular activities.

-In 2017, as part of our effort to enhance play time physical activity a program of purchases is being made to increase the number of items available at lunchtime for structured sporting games.
-A new equipment trolley, which has items designed to improve hand-eye coordination and ball skills, will be available for dry-day playtimes, which some of our older children (sports leaders) will oversee the management of.
+In 2019/20, as part of our continued effort to enhance and increase playtime physical activity, the number of items available at playtimes and lunchtime for structured sporting games and zonal play will be increased.
+A ‘refresh’ of equipment, which has items designed to improve hand-eye coordination and ball skills, will be available for playtimes, which some of our Year 6 children (School Sports Council) will oversee the management of.

-When children reach Year 6, they will have the opportunity to become a Sports Leader.
+Children in Year 6 have the opportunity to become School Sports Councillors.

 Involve children in group games